AriFordsham/GHCWiki/trac-changeset.md

 The header shows an overview of the whole changeset.
 Here you will find information such as:

-- Timestamp -- When the changeset was commited
+- Timestamp — When the changeset was commited
-- Author -- Who commited the changeset
+- Author — Who commited the changeset
-- Message -- A brief description from the author (the commit log message)
+- Message — A brief description from the author (the commit log message)
+- Location — Parent directory of all files affected by this changeset
-- Files -- A list of files affected by this changeset
+- Files — A list of files affected by this changeset

 If more than one revision is involved in the set of changes being